Chiari Malformation Type I in Children

 child may also have other symptoms of a Chiari malformation type I. These include:

-- Hoarseness or trouble speaking
+- Hoarseness or trouble speaking.

-- Trouble swallowing
+- Trouble

-- Rapid, back and forth eye movements (nystagmus)
+back and forth eye movements (nystagmus).

-- Periods of not breathing during sleep (sleep apnea)
+of not breathing during sleep (sleep apnea).

-- Weakness or abnormal movements
+- Weakness or abnormal movements.

-- Trouble with balance
+- Trouble

-- Abnormal reflexes
+- Abnormal

-- Abnormal shape of the spine (scoliosis)
+shape of the spine (scoliosis).

 Your child may also have a pocket of fluid in the spinal cord or brain stem.
 This